 If you live in L.A., you can have a sound bath at Sound Space in Silverlake with Jamie Ford or with the "gong master" Guy Douglas at Unplug Meditation.
 Barron recommends taking a drive out to Joshua Tree to experience the Integratron's 60-minute sound bath.

 Even if science says messy people are smarter, we've all succumbed to the KonMari method to eradicate clutter once and for all.
 And this minimal trend isn't going anywhere.
 "Getting rid of items and clothing that don’t 'bring you joy' is a great way to reinvigorate and bring energy to your home and life," said Barron.
 "Plus, the Kondo method of folding is addictive and creates way more space in your drawers."
-Watch how this Vogue editor packs for a holiday .
+Learn what not to pack for a trip from a travel editor.

 If you're an L.A. resident, you've probably seen the tank studios popping up in your neighborhood.
 Well you can expect to see more of them.
 The therapy first launched under the term sensory deprivation tank, but Barron says they rebranded to the "gentler-sounding" flotation therapy to widen its appeal.
 If you live in California, you can hit up Just Float in Pasadena, Float Lab in Westwood, and Pause in Venice.